A*Net: A Scalable Path-based Reasoning Approach for Knowledge Graphs: Proposed Method

 \subsection{Path-based Reasoning with A* Algorithm}

-As discussed in Sec.~\ref{sec:preliminary}, the Bellman-Ford algorithm needs to visit all $|\gV|$ nodes and $|\gE|$ edges.
+As discussed in Sec.~\ref{sec:preliminary}, the Bellman-Ford algorithm visits all $|\gV|$ nodes and $|\gE|$ edges.
 However, in real-world knowledge graphs, only a small portion of paths is related to the query.
 Based on this observation, we introduce the concept of important paths.
-We then show that the representations of important paths can be iteratively computed with the A* algorithm under some mild assumptions.
+We then show that the representations of important paths can be iteratively computed with the A* algorithm under mild assumptions.